Ululation: In ancient times

-In Ancient Egypt, reference to ululation appears on the inscription of the Pyramid Texts of Unas, on the West Wall of the Corridor (section XIII), and of Pepi I, in the Spells for Entering the Akhet.
-In ancient Greece ululation or (ὀλολυγή) was normally used as a joyful expression to celebrate good news or when an animal's throat is cut during sacrifice.
-However, in Aeschylus' Agamemnon, along with being an expression of joy, it is also used for fury, and in Sophocles' Electra it is employed as an expression of grief.
-As in many cultures, use depended on context, as ululated exclamations could appear in different circumstances as a cry of lament or as a battle-cry.
+In Ancient Egypt, references to ululation appear in the inscriptions of the Pyramid Texts of Unas, on the West Wall of the Corridor (section XIII), and of Pepi I, in the Spells for Entering the Akhet.
+In ancient Greece, ululation or (ὀλολυγή) was normally used as a joyful expression to celebrate good news or when an animal's throat is cut during sacrifice.
+However, in Aeschylus' Agamemnon, along with being an expression of joy, it is also used for fury, and in Sophocles' Electra, it is employed as an expression of grief.
+As in many cultures, use depended on context: ululated exclamations could appear in different circumstances as a cry of lament or as a battle-cry.

 Homer mentions ololuge (ululation) in his works, as does Herodotus, citing ululation in North Africa – where it is still practiced – saying: I think for my part that the loud cries uttered in our sacred rites came also from thence; for the Libyan women are greatly given to such cries and utter them very sweetly.

 Or in another translation: I also think that the ololuge or cry of praise emitted during the worship of Athena started in Libya, because it is often employed by Libyan women, who do it extremely well.

 The Hebrew word Hallelujah, translated as a call to "praise the Lord", contains the root H-L-L, with meanings related to "praise".
 This root may have originally been an onomatopoeic imitation of ululation performed in Israelite rituals.

 In popular culture

+In the 1990s television series Xena: Warrior Princess, Xena's iconic battle cry is a personalized version of an Arabic ululation.
+Actress Lucy Lawless created the sound, adapting it from watching women at a funeral because creator Rob Tapert wanted a "signature call" for the heroine.

 At the 2020 Super Bowl LIV halftime show, Colombian singer Shakira, whose father is Lebanese, ululated at the camera during her performance.